 Once you have decided on the home that you want to buy it is now time to determine the approximate range in value for the property.
 The term “market analysis” is often used to refer to a report that is instantly provided using the technology available to us.
 However, this approach is one that does not benefit from a thorough analysis of the data by the agent.
 This can result in incorrect pricing, which could lead to paying to much for a home or missing out on a good value.

-This market analysis also considers potential repairs and improvements as well as their affect on value and offer price.
+This market analysis also considers potential repairs and improvements as well as their effect on value and offer price.
 Additional cost for this service: ZERO.
-Value associated with this approach: PRICELESS.
+The value associated with this approach: PRICELESS.

 How is my offer prepared?